Alex Verdugo Player Props: Red Sox vs. Twins

-On Wednesday, Alex Verdugo (.343 batting average in his past 10 games, with two doubles, six walks and two RBI) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- 0-for-4 in his most recent game -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Kenta Maeda on the mound, on April 20 at 1:35 PM ET.

-In his last appearance, he strung together three hits (going 3-for-5 with a double and an RBI) against the Twins.
+In his previous game he had a hitless showing (0-for-4) against the Twins.

 Alex Verdugo Game Info & Props vs. the Twins